tursodatabase/turso-docs/libsql/client-access/rust-sdk.md

 ## Initialization

-Call the new_client_from_config function to create a new Client object:
+Call the `Client::from_config` function to create a new Client object:

 ```rust
 let db = libsql_client::Client::from_config(libsql_client::Config {